mayanksharma3/opencv-calibrated-color-detection/README.md

 2. Select which signature you wish to calibrate the color against using the top bar (0-9)
 3. Hold the object/color in the frame and drag a square across an area where the main color is present
 4. Type in the label for that color in the terminal
+5. Type in the preferred shape for the color to be detected with
-5. Repeat this for up to 10 colors, changing the signature location from the top bar every time
+6. Repeat this for up to 10 colors, changing the signature location from the top bar every time

 _Note: Signature information is stored in 'signatures.txt'_